 The early history of Africa came before the four ancients recorded history of Indus, Mesopotamia, Egypt and China.

 The fossil record from Africa shows Homo sapiens living in southern and eastern Africa at least 100,000 and possibly 150,000 years ago.
 Around 40,000 years ago, their expansion out of Africa which launched the colonization of our planet by modern human-beings did not come about in 8 seconds, 8 minutes or 8 hours or 888.

 3. Burkina Faso

 6. Congo (Congo-Brazzaville)

 I am honored and excited to go back to the Mother Land of Africa to launch the first-ever American 888 Lucky Craft Beer Tours of 21 countries in Africa where the lineages of my ancestors have been identified.

 Location: To be determined

-In retrospect, as a child growing up in Haiti, I was always intrigued and fascinated by the Chinese culture and especially Kung Fu movies.
+In retrospect, as a child growing up, I was always intrigued and fascinated by the Chinese culture and especially Kung Fu movies.

 Hence, in February of 2015, I visited the beautiful country of China and spent a month in Chongqing.
 It was a dream that materialized just like a movie.
 The Chinese people were very friendly, hospitable, left a profound joy and admiration in my heart.